Watch: Furious rugby player punches own teammate; investigation launched

 Neither players involved in the post-try clash were in the Napier Pirate squad for last weekend's club action.

+Morrison had been in trouble when red-carded off the field by referee Stuart Catley during Pirate's 47-14 defeat by eventual unbeaten Cup winner Napier Tech Old Boys on May 7.

-A profile of Morrison on Napier Pirates' Facebook page states: "He's been called the comeback king of 2022, and with his Player of the Match 80-minute performance last week, I'm not surprised!
+A profile of Morrison on Napier Pirate's Facebook page states: "He's been called the comeback king of 2022, and with his Player of the Match 80-minute performance last week, I'm not surprised!

 "Sean started playing for Pirates in 5th grade and has been a staunch club man throughout his senior rugby.